Blog>Cost Guides>How much does Japanese knotweed removal cost?

 Is Japanese knotweed a notifiable plant?

-Can Japanese knotweed infestation stop me getting a mortgage?
+Can Japanese knotweed infestation stop me from getting a mortgage?

 This will depend on your mortgage lender, but many lenders will reject a mortgage outright if a survey indicates that there's Japanese knotweed on the property.